Poland

 The assistance will include co-financing relocation costs (six months of support).
 Refugees will also be able to count on the support of career counselors and take part in vocational and language courses.
 The aid also includes support for adaptation to the Polish education and healthcare systems.
 Project participants will learn, among other things, how to enroll a child in school, obtain a disability certificate, and register with a doctor.

-As part of the European Civil Protection Mechanism, PCPM, together with the Medical Rescue Team, operates a medical hub at the Jasionka airport near Rzeszow.
+As part of the European Civil Protection Mechanism, PCPM, together with the Poland Emergency Medical Team PCPM, operates a medical hub at the Jasionka airport near Rzeszow.
 Patients from Ukraine are transported there and then transferred for treatment to European countries.

 Flood Relief